Skip to page content

 *Capstone or advanced courses with prerequisites experiencing low enrollments may or may not indicate a concern, to be determined by the Dean and VPI in consultation with department faculty.
 Single-digit enrollments in such offerings, however, provide strong evidence that the college may not be able to continue the program of study as currently designed and an Enrollment Restoration Plan will definitely be required.
 Somewhere between the 20-student standard and single digits lies the inflection point indicating the need for an Enrollment Restoration Plan.

-This document was last updated by the YFA and Modesto Junior College administration in Summer 2023.
+This document was last updated by the YFA and Modesto Junior College administration in July 2024.
 It should be reviewed again in Spring 2025, in accordance with Article 4.10.1 of the YCCD/YFA Collective Bargaining Agreement.